 Born and educated in Sydney, Australia, his wine career began in 1994, where he worked as a sales representative for a subsidiary of Marie Brizzard.

 Whilst in the UK, and following a vintage at Tyrrells in 2001, Miles continued to travel back to the Hunter Valley (Australia) on a regular basis to work as an assistant winemaker.
-His passion for winemaking along with the generous assistance from family, friends and colleagues, enabled him to fulfil one of his dreams and become a wine brand owner.
+His passion for winemaking along with the generous assistance from family, friends and colleagues, enabled him to fulfill one of his dreams and become a wine brand owner.

-Success at WSET Diploma, winning the Champagne Academy Golden Magnum award for best student, along with support from his partner Emma and two sons, proved sufficient encouragement to pursue a long held ambition to study for the Master of Wine.
-Happily this was successfully completed in 2015.
+Success at WSET Diploma, winning the Champagne Academy Golden Magnum award for best student, along with support from his partner Emma and two sons, proved sufficient encouragement to pursue a long-held ambition to study for the Master of Wine.
+Happily, this was successfully completed in 2015.

 Master Sommelier Brian Cronin began his wine career in Raleigh, North Carolina.
 After studying biology in college, Brian realized that he wanted to make wine.
 However, it was his exposure in restaurants to wines from all over the world, and his growing passion for wine that made him want to learn everything that he possibly could.
 Brian then went to work as sommelier in some of the top restaurants in the country.
 He has been the wine director for Charlie Trotter’s, Gary Danko, and Aqua.
 Brian is a very active member of the Court of Master Sommeliers and has also been an elected member of their Board of Directors.
 Brian’s diverse career in the wine industry has helped him build his philosophy of fresh, funny and informative education that he now uses as National Education Manager for Palm Bay International.
 Brian devotes much of his spare time to running marathons&quat; for charity with the American Cancer Society.
 In 2016 he ran all of the Abbott World Marathon Majors, which are Tokyo, London, Boston, Berlin, Chicago, and NYC marathons for charity – one of only a few people in the world to accomplish this feat.
 Best thing about the race…”Finishing, eating great food, and drinking great wine!
 But most importantly it is about the people that benefit from this wonderful cause.”